awslabs/slapo/docs/source/setup/index.rst

 Installation
 ############

-We provide two approaches to install Slapo.
+We provide two approaches to installing Slapo.
 The easiest way is to install Slapo through PYPI:

 .. code-block:: console